- Dr Andreas Hackl

 Research and expertise

-My current postdoctoral project will explore the role of Palestinian labour mobility towards Israel.
+My current postdoctoral project explores the role of labour mobility in contexts of extreme inequality and political conflict.
 I am especially interested in the impact of such unequal labour migration on the socio-economic development in Palestinians' home areas in the West Bank.
 The project runs for one year and is funded by the ESRC Global Challenges Research Fund (GCRF).

 This postdoctoral research builds on my PhD in Social Anthropology, completed in 2016 at the University of Edinburgh after two years of research among Palestinians in the city of Tel Aviv, funded by a DOC-Fellowship of the Austrian Academy of Sciences.